creighton/Bootcamp-062015/webcontent/Readme.md

   ```

 ## Step 2 - Configure the xAPI Wrapper
-Next you have to configure the xAPI Wrapper.
+Next you have to [configure the xAPI Wrapper](https://github.com/adlnet/xAPIWrapper/blob/master/README.md#configuration).
 By default, the xAPI Wrapper is configured to communicate with an lrs at localhost.
 We want to send statements to the ADL LRS, so:
-  1. See the [xAPI Wrapper Readme](https://github.com/adlnet/xAPIWrapper/blob/master/README.md#configuration) for ways to configure the wrapper
-  2. Add a `<script>` tag to the `game.html` after the xapiwrapper `<script>` tag
+  1. Add a `<script>` tag to the `game.html` after the xapiwrapper `<script>` tag
-  3. Put in the configuration values.
+  2. Put in the configuration values.
 If you have ADL LRS credentials, you may use them for the `user` and `password` values.
 If not, you may use `tom` and `1234`
   ``` html
   ...
   <script src="xapiwrapper.min.js"></script>